Yummygum/flagpack-core/README.md

 ## Use

-With the release of Flagpack `2.0.0`, flagpack no longer serves all of the images in a single file.
+With the release of Flagpack [`2.0.0`](https://github.com/Yummygum/flagpack-core/releases/tag/v2.0.0), Flagpack no longer serves all of the images in a single file.
 This is done to only serve the flags it requires, in other words: to preform 'treeshaking'.
-You'll have to import each flag separately using dynamic imports.
+You'll have to import each flag separately, using the `flags` directory in `flagpack-core`.
+For an example to how to set this up dynamically, check out our [`react-flagpack` package](https://github.com/Yummygum/react-flagpack).

 ## Flag Policy